MIC-DKFZ/TractSeg/Readme.md

 # TractSeg

-Tool for fast and accurate white matter bundle segmentation.
+Tool for fast and accurate white matter bundle segmentation from Diffusion MRI.

+The tool works very good for HCP style data.
+For other MRI datasets it also works but results will have lower quality.

 TODO: Link to Paper

 ## Install
+TractSeg only runs on Linux and OSX.

 ### Install Prerequisites
 * [Pytorch](http://pytorch.org/) (if you do not have a GPU, install Pytorch via conda as this is fastest on CPU)